Weather Alert Block

 B.S., West Chester University

-In addition, in the Spring semester 2024, he is teaching a course entitled: The Lawyer’s Role in Helping Close the Minority-White Gap in Business Ownership.
-Because of the importance of the topic, the University is permitting the course materials and recordings of the sessions to be available at no cost over the Internet, and the materials and recordings can be accessed here: https://pennstatelaw.psu.edu/minority-business-development-course.
+In addition, in the Spring semester 2024, he taught a course entitled: The Lawyer’s Role in Helping Close the Minority-White Gap in Business Ownership.
+Because of the importance of the topic, the University permitted the course materials and recordings of the sessions to be available at no cost over the Internet.
+Information on the course can be accessed here: https://pennstatelaw.psu.edu/minority-business-development-course.

 He has served as (1) a consultant on merger and acquisition issues to the Federal Trade Commission, (2) a professor in residence at the European Commission’s Antitrust Merger Taskforce in Brussels, and (3) an Attorney Fellow in the Office of Mergers and Acquisitions of the Securities and Exchange Commission.
 He has presented tax policy testimony before the U.S. House of Representatives, the U.S. Treasury, and the IRS.